risingwavelabs/rfcs/rfcs/0023-minimize-height-join-ordering.md

 T = R

 while |T| > 1 {
-  T = the smallest size partition of Set T with at most 2 relations
-        (the relations need to be connected directly in the join graph) as its elements.
+  T = the smallest size partition of the set T whose subsets have at most 2 elements and the 2 elements of the subset need to be connected directly in the join graph.
 }